• Skip to primary navigation

 Instructions

 • Prepare the bell peppers by slicing them in halves, then remove the seeds and the membrane.
-Brush them with a little bit of olive oil inside out, and roast them in the oven until they're just undercooked.
+Brush them with a little bit of olive oil inside out, and roast them in the oven until they're just undercooked (about 10 minutes).

 • In a non-stick pan, saute the diced onion until soft and translucent.
 Then add the ground turkey, Italian seasoning, salt, and pepper.

-• Brown the ground turkey as you break it down with a wooden spoon, add a can of diced tomatoes, and cook everything together.
+• Brown the ground turkey as you break it down with a wooden spoon or spatula, add a can of diced tomatoes, and cook everything together.

 • Add in cooked rice, grated mozzarella, and parmesan and mix on medium heat until everything is melted.
 Season with salt and pepper.